OVCR Programs, Projects and Services

 In order to strategically deploy funds that provide the greatest impact to the university’s research portfolio, cost-share requests will now be reviewed six times a year (every two-months).
 Requests received by the below deadlines will be considered based on the below criteria and notification of decision will be sent within 2-3 weeks after requests within each cycle are reviewed.
 Specific due dates are listed below:

-When possible, reduce the cost-share request to the OVCR for the project as much as possible through in-kind contributions and matching funds from participating units to maximize the University’s ability to provide research support.
-The cost-share request for the project should be split among departments, deans offices, and, if applicable, other contributing units within the University (e.g. centers/institutes, offices).
-Matching commitments need to be obtained from department chair(s) and dean(s) and other relevant units with the appropriate approvals/signatures prior to submission of cost-share requests to the OVCR.
-OVCR will not provide funds greater that the contribution provided by participating units.
+Reduce the cost-share request to the OVCR for the project as much as possible through in-kind contributions and matching funds from participating units to maximize the University’s ability to provide research support.
+The cash portion of the request should be split among departments, dean’s offices, and, if applicable, other contributing units within the University (e.g. centers/institutes, offices).
+Matching commitments need to be obtained from department chair(s) and dean(s) and other relevant units with the appropriate approvals by the submission deadline.
+Once the matching funds request is completed online by the submitter, approval requests will be routed to the department chair, other relevant units, and the dean’s office.
+Please allow enough time to obtain all the necessary approvals before the submission deadline.
+OVCR will not provide funds greater than the contribution provided by participating units.
 Funding commitments will be considered by a committee and according to the below criteria.

 Criteria for funding of cost-share requests: